 Best Pizza in Scottsdale

 There’s no shortage of great pizzas in Scottsdale.
-Whatever your fancy, you’re sure to find a pie that satisfies – from hearty deep-dish with thick crusts encasing a bounty of sauce and cheese to fragrant pizzas turned out of an Italian wood-burning oven.
-If, like me, you’re a fan of the latter, here are the best pizzas in Scottsdale.
+Whatever your fancy, you’re sure to find a restaurant serving up a pie that satisfies – from hearty deep-dish with thick crusts encasing a bounty of sauce and cheese to fragrant pizzas turned out of an Italian wood-burning oven.
+Regardless of which camp you are in, here are the best pizzas in Scottsdale.